ensolvers/ensolvers-cicd/README.md

    ...
    ```
 ## React app deployment into S3 bucket

+This section contains a detailed guide on how to provision infrastructure for hosting a React app and serve it via a CDN.
+Let's start with the infrastructure

+### Infrastructure for SPA deployment

+1. Go to AWS Route53 console, register the domain in Hosted Zone
+2. Go to AWS Certificate Manager and request a certificate for the domain, follow the steps to get the domain validated and the cert issued
+3. Go to CloudFormation console, create a new stack using [Frontend.yaml](templates/Frontend.yaml) template
+4. Enter the following details
+- Hosted Zone: same zone that was registered in Step 1
+- Subdomain: the desired subdomain - if we want to host the app on the root domain (no subdomain) no worries, we can configure it later
+- AcmCertificateArn: use the ARN of the certificate issued in (3)

+### Deployment process

 The script [deploy-react-app-to-s3.sh](deploy-react-app-to-s3.sh) allows to build and deploy React applications to S3 buckets - that can be distributed via Cloudfront.